lsst-dm/dmtn-021/index.rst

 *Figure 6.
 Diffim difference.*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-*Histogram of pixel-wise difference between image differences.
-Each
+*Histogram of pixel-wise difference between optimal image differences.
-image difference has been rescaled to unit variance to facilitate
+Each image difference has been rescaled to unit variance to facilitate
 differencing.*

 4.3.
 Application to real data.